-Additionally, TURN offers that the value maximization would be demonstrated through the ranking of RIM test results and a dollar per kilowatt hour avoided cost.
+With respect to defining the term, "value", TURN offers that the value maximization would be demonstrated through the ranking of Ratepayer Impact Measure test results and a dollar per kilowatt hour avoided cost.
 In reply comments, CALSSA opposes adoption of TURN's proposal to define value.
-CALSSA contends this is not a principle but rather a specific proposal.
-We previously denied adoption of such language in the principles.
-Specific proposals require testimony and potential cross-examination in evidentiary hearing.
+CALSSA contends TURN's proposal is not a principle but rather a specific proposal.
+We previously denied adoption of such language in the principles; specific proposals require testimony and potential cross-examination in evidentiary hearing.

-NRDC cautions the principle, as currently written, could be misconstrued as focusing solely on maximizing the value of customer-sited renewable generation at the expense of other principles.
-NRDC submits value should be defined as the sum of benefits customer-sited generation provides the electric grid and clean energy policy benefits.61 CACE provides support for NRDC's
+NRDC cautions the principle, as currently proposed, could be misconstrued as focusing solely on maximizing the value of customer-sited renewable generation at the expense of other principles.
+NRDC submits value should be defined as the sum of benefits customer-sited generation provides the electric grid and clean energy policy benefits.69 CACE provides support for NRDC's clarity of the term value.70